-The topic will be “Antibodies in the prevention and treatment of human disease”.
+The topic was “Antibodies in the prevention and treatment of human disease”.
 Antibodies carry an enormous potential in prophylaxis and treatment of human disease, for all ages, both genders, and all races, irrespective of geographic location.
 Antibody therapies are leveraged in two distinct, but highly related disciplines.
 First, antibodies can be elicited de novo using vaccines.
 Our understanding of what constitutes an effective antibody response and the science of eliciting such antibodies in vivo is progressing rapidly.
 We may now take advantage of incredibly detailed repertoire analysis and sophisticated structural approaches to specifically design new vaccines to succeed where previous efforts have failed.
 Secondly, isolated antibodies themselves represent powerful drugs when developed and delivered as biopharmaceuticals.
 The ever-expanding list of approved antibody treatments and the large number of antibody products in development across a wide range of therapeutic areas indicate continued opportunities to treat and prevent human disease.

 The use of antibody-based therapeutics in cancer is rapidly expanding, providing opportunities for specific targeting of the broad range of malignancies in different disease stages and ways to (re)-engage patients’ immune systems.
 Antibodies play an invaluable role in the treatment of inflammatory diseases, cardiovascular disease, bone disease and ophthalmic disease.
 For infectious diseases, particularly emerging infectious diseases, investigators can rapidly identify therapeutic antibodies for lifesaving treatment or prophylaxis.
 Such antibodies could be available far in advance of novel vaccines, and have already been used in clinical trials.